Nuwa: A Quantum Circuit Transpiler Based on a Finite-Horizon Heuristic for Placement and Routing: Numerical results

 \section{Numerical results}

 In this section, we present our results and compare them with those of other placement and routing algorithms.
-To the best of our knowledge, SABRE~\cite {li2019tackling} is a commonly used benchmark, \texttt{arct}~\cite {childs2019circuit} scales well and runs fast for large circuits, and \texttt {tket}~\cite{Sivarajah_2020} is the most performant library found in the literature.
+To the best of our knowledge, SABRE~\cite {li2019tackling} is a commonly used quantum compiler for benchmarking , \texttt{arct}~\cite {childs2019circuit} scales well, and runs fast for large circuits, and \texttt {tket}~\cite{sivarajah2020t} is the state-of-the-art library for general quantum circuits.

-We perform a hyperparameter study, and present its results in \cref{sec:param_selection}.
-In \cref{sec:placement_comparison}, we discuss the effects of different combinations of the placement schemes, introduced in~\cref{sec:placement}, on the \SWAP count.
+In~\cref{sec:placement_comparison}, we discuss the effects of different combinations of the placement schemes, introduced in~\cref{sec:placement}, on the \SWAP count.
 As part of an ablation study, we benchmark the performance of our algorithm both with and without the application of the commutation rules presented in~\cref{fig:comm_rules}.
-Then, in \cref{sec:main-results}, we use the best hyperparameters and best placement scheme found to compare our algorithm against the above-mentioned alternatives.
+Then, in~\cref{sec:main-results}, we use a set of hyperparameters that provides a good balance between performance and runtime, and the best placement scheme found to compare our algorithm against the above-mentioned alternatives.
+We perform a hyperparameter study and find that while certain choices of hyperparameters are evidently inadequate (e.g., the discount factors $\delta= 0$ or $1$), small circuits are not very sensitive to the values of the hyperparameters.
+The results of the study can be found in~\cref{sec:param_selection}.